vgeswar/fabzero/README.md

 ![Shopbot-Machine](shopbot.jpg)

-First we had a brief demo on shopbot(subtractive) Machine.
+First we had a brief demo on shopbot(subtractive model) Machine.
 It is a Computer Numerical Control(CNC) milling tool.
-It is 3axis cutter and used for working with 2D & 3D cutting tool.
-The resolution is not 10th of a millimeter. safety is very important when using this machine.
+It is 3axis cutter and used for wooden materials and aluminium .Safety is very important when using this machine.
 During emergency, hit the stop button.Always it is recommended to have one more person while working with this machine.

 This machine will work smoothly for more than ten years.
 If power goes off then it is almost like loss of work for beginners.
 Next, we had a demo on W-band-saw tool.
 It is works like a hacksaw blade cutter.
 It is not a flexible cutter which means difficult to cut curved patterns.
 The next tool is scroll saw.It is works like a hacksaw blade cutter but more flexible.